Configure OpenID Connect with Discord

 Discord Client ID and Secret

-Now navigate to Selected App -> Settings -> OAuth2 in the navigation pane on the left side of the screen to configure OAuth2 for your Discord app.
+Finally, configure OAuth2 for your Discord app by opening Selected App -> Settings -> OAuth2 in the navigation pane on the left side of the screen.

 Register a new Discord OAuth Application